 You can also visit cooperatives that produce argan oil, which is a bit like a local treasure.
 This tour of Ourika Valley is a great experience and should be on your to-do list if you’re visiting Marrakech.

-7. Things to do in Marrakech – Go On A Palm Grove Tour
+7. Go On A Palm Grove Tour

 Booking: Palm Grove Tour